 What causes eating disorders?

-Traumatic events can trigger an eating disorder.
-These might include bereavement, being bullied or abused, a divorce in the family or concerns about sexuality.
-Someone with a long-term illness or disability (such as diabetes, depression, blindness or deafness) may also have eating problems.
+Traumatic events can trigger an eating disorder, such as the death of someone special (grief), bullying, abuse or divorce.
+Someone with a long-term illness or disability (such as diabetes, depression, vision impairment or hearing loss) may also have eating problems.

 What should I do if I think I have an eating disorder?

-People with eating disorders often say that the eating disorder is the only way they feel they can stay in control of their life.
-But, as time goes on, it is the eating disorder that starts to control you.
-You may also have the urge to harm yourself, or misuse alcohol or drugs.
+People with an eating disorder may feel it helps them stay in control of their life.
+However, as time goes on, the eating disorder can start to control them.
+If you have an eating disorder, you may also have the urge to harm yourself or misuse alcohol or drugs.

-Your doctor can also give you advice and talk to you about getting a diagnosis and the possible treatment options, which will depend upon your individual circumstances and the type of eating disorder you have.
+Your doctor can advise you on diagnosis and possible treatment options, which will depend on your individual circumstances and the type of eating disorder you have.